madees/ADM-OSC-Chataigne-Module/README.md

 Select the number of objects to store in values container with /modules/adm_osc/parameters/numberOfObjects.
 They are organised to ease multiplex mappings : you can automatically build list with "Fill...">"from Container" feature.

-You can automatically send "get" commands to the third within modules parameters :
+You can automatically send "get" commands to the third with /modules/adm_osc/parameters/
-- /modules/adm_osc/parameters/getSoundObjectsPositionsXYZ : for (x,y,z) cartesian objects coordinates
+- getSoundObjectsPositionsXYZ : for (x,y,z) cartesian objects coordinates
-- /modules/adm_osc/parameters/getSoundObjectsPositionsAED : for (a,e,d) spheric objects coordinates
+- getSoundObjectsPositionsAED : for (a,e,d) spheric objects coordinates
-- /modules/adm_osc/parameters/getSoundObjectsGain : for objects gains
+- getSoundObjectsGain : for objects gains
-- /modules/adm_osc/parameters/getSoundObjectsCartesian : for objects config (1=cartesian, 0=spheric)
+- getSoundObjectsCartesian : for objects config (1=cartesian, 0=spheric)

 Those will be polled automatically at /modules/adm_osc/parameters/getUpdateRate frequency.

 You may also use Module Commands to send parameters to ADM-OSC third :

 - azim(sourceIndex, azimuthAngle)
 - elev(sourceIndex, elevationAngle)
 - dist(sourceIndex, distance)
 - aed(sourceIndex, aed)
 - x(sourceIndex, posX)